Law enforcement in the United Kingdom: Racism

 The question of institutional racism arose again as a topic of controversy during the Covid-19 pandemic.
 The stop and search rate for all demographics rose, but increased more for certain ethnic (and age) groups.
 In the first lockdown, the rate of stop and search for Black and Asian people (and individuals aged 18-24) rose by 109% or more, for white people it rose by 89%.
 Before the pandemic, stop and search was already controversial due to disproportionate applications of it.
 Further, the style of stop and search used was reported to be cynical and unfair, with numerous incidences of officers using erroneous reasons to conduct a stop.
 Disproportionality was also noted in the deployment of Fixed Penalty Notices.
-Additionally, during the pandemic, the Metropolitan Police experienced controversy due to the kidnap, rape and murder of Sarah Everard, by then serving Metropolitan Police Officer, Wayne Couzens.
+Additionally, during the pandemic, the Metropolitan Police experienced controversy due to the kidnapping, rape, and murder of Sarah Everard by then serving Metropolitan Police Officer Wayne Couzens.
 This led to a report on practices and culture within the Metropolitan Police by Baroness Louise Casey, who concluded that the Metropolitan Police were institutionally racist.
 The Angiolini Inquiry into Wayne Couzens also discovered racist messages he had sent to other police officers via WhatsApp.

 Privacy

-At the beginning of 2005 it was announced that the Police Information Technology Organisation (PITO) had signed an eight-year £122 m contract to introduce biometric identification technology.
-PITO are also planning to use CCTV facial recognition systems to identify known suspects; a future link to the proposed National Identity Register has been suggested by some.
+At the beginning of 2005 it was announced that the Police Information Technology Organisation (PITO) had signed an eight-year contract to introduce biometric identification technology.
+PITO are using CCTV facial recognition systems to identify known suspects; a future link to the proposed National Identity Register has been suggested by some.

 Freedom of speech

 The police have sometimes been accused of infringing on free speech.
 In December 2005, author Lynette Burrows was interviewed by police after expressing her opinion on BBC Radio 5 Live that homosexuals should not be allowed to adopt children.
 The following month, Sir Iqbal Sacranie was investigated by police for stating the Islamic view that homosexuality is a sin.

 The police have also been accused of taking sides in political controversy by, for example, marching in uniform at politicised Pride events.
-In 2025 Mr Justice Linden ruled that Northumbria Police had not acted impartially.
+In 2025, Mr Justice Linden ruled that Northumbria Police had not acted impartially.
 He said: “The fact that the officers had publicly stated their support for transgender rights by taking part in the 2024 march would be likely to give the impression that they may not deal with the matter fairly and impartially.”